mcuringa/think-js/iteration.md

 module
 :  module
-   Python programs.
+   Javascript programs.
 The contents of a module are made available to the other program by using the ``import`` statement.

 object